strvaeq/Robotek-WRO2026/README.md

     </td>
     <td>
       <br> <b>Car dimensions:</b> N x N x N cm <br><br>
 We noticed that the room lights were affecting our color detection, so we added a 16-LED WS2812 RGB ring light (5V) to keep the lighting consistent.
 We also moved the LiDAR again.
-We printed a new housing and placed it at the very front, right under the chassis, and it actually helped it detect walls much better.
+We printed a new housing and placed it at the front, right under the chassis, an adjustment that significantly improved wall detection.
 Finally, we replaced the old L298N motor driver with a TB6612FNG.
 This made a big difference because we can now control the speed more smoothly, starting at around 35%, and we have much better control when reversing and stopping.
 <br><br>
   <a href="v-photos/vehicle-versions/README.md#version-10">➡️ See more photos 🚗</a><br><br>